ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 It's in the Arrival time too.
 #### Q8: What is the data value of the packet?

-Select the packet then look the the Packet Details Pane there you should see a drop-dow bar named Internet Control Message Protocol.
-Drop it down and you should see this :
+Select the packet then look at the Packet Details Pane there you should see a drop-down bar named Internet Control Message Protocol.
+Drop it down.

 Now drop-down the bar named Data and you should get a field name & Value. right click on it and copy the value.
 <img src="/Packets-writeup/img/img11.PNG"><br>